nchenderson/elements-nonpar-stat/docs/10-confidence-intervals.md

 * Like the bootstrap, the jackknife also uses the idea of looking at multiple subsets of the data.

+* Also like the bootstrap, the jackknife is completely automatic in the sense that we only need to be able to compute our statistic of interest, and we do not need to do any formal calculations to find the standard error.

-* While the jackknife was actually developed before the bootstrap, it is probably used much less than the bootstrap is in applications - at least in the context of finding confidence intervals.
+* While the jackknife was actually developed before the bootstrap, it is used much less than the bootstrap is in applications - at least in the context of finding confidence intervals.

 ---